Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 --------------------

 Selenium is a robust set of tools that supports rapid development of test automation for web-based applications.
-Selenium provides a rich set of testing functions specifically geared to the needs of functionality testing of a web application.
-These functions are highly flexible, allowing many options for locating UI elements and comparing expected test results against actual application behavior.
+Selenium provides a rich set of testing functions specifically geared to the needs of testing of a web application.
+These operations are highly flexible, allowing many options for locating UI elements and comparing expected test results against actual application behavior.

 One of Selenium's key features is the support for executing one's tests on multiple browser platforms.